-Color harmony is the concept of combining colors in a way that is visually pleasing and engaging.
-Achieving harmony in color design involves creating a balance of color that evokes a sense of aesthetic unity and satisfaction.
+Color harmony means combining colors in a way that is visually pleasing and engaging.
+Achieving color harmony creates a balanced look that gives a sense of unity and satisfaction.

 The Role of the Color Wheel in Creating Harmonious Designs